Fate in Tears and Laughter

-Fate in Tears and Laughter (啼笑因緣) is a 1930 Chinese novel by Zhang Henshui, set in 1920s Beiping (modern Beijing).
+Fate in Tears and Laughter (啼笑因緣) is a 1930 Chinese novel by Zhang Henshui, set in 1920s Beiping (Beijing).
 A few chapters (Chapters 1, 2, 18, 19) were translated into English by Sally Borthwick for the anthology Chinese Middlebrow Fiction: From the Ch'ing and Early Republican Eras (1984).
+Qingliang Chen's new, unabridged English translation, A Fate Woven of Tears and Laughter, was released in late 2025.

 The novel has been adapted into many films and TV series, as well as a number of local Chinese operas.